-Ben Affleck’s Girlfriend Shauna Sexton Poses Nude In Latest Instagram Pic And It’s Barely Censored
+Ben Affleck’s Girlfriend, Shauna Sexton, Poses Nude In Latest Instagram Pic And It’s Barely Censored

-Ben Affleck’s girlfriend Shauna Sexton is a Playboy playmate, and she’s not afraid to show off her body on Instagram.
+Ben Affleck’s girlfriend, Shauna Sexton, is a Playboy playmate, and she’s not afraid to show off her body on Instagram.
 In her latest post, she pushed the limits of the Instagram no-nudity rule.
 Shauna posed nude, with just two fortune-telling ball emojis to censor her exposed assets.
 While the lower half of her body is half-covered by shadows, the rest of her body could be easily seen.

 She wore her hair in loose waves, and sported a glittery choker necklace.
 And predictably, her fans responded positively.
 One person even said that “I’ve subscribed to playbiy [sic] just for you.”
 Another person said they’re “obsessed,” while another complimented her saying, “Playmate of the year!”

 Shauna captioned the photo “Apologies in advance for how many pictures I will be posting from this set- we f*cking crushed it, and I’ve been waiting months to release this.”
 So it sounds like her fans can expect to see more photos like this one in the coming days or weeks.